ghi-electronics/Docs/hardware/products/brainpad.md

 * [Schematic](http://files.ghielectronics.com/downloads/Schematics/FEZ/BrainPad BP1 Schematic.pdf)

 # Software Options
-While TinyCLR OS is the offial supported system for the BrainPad, there are many [other options](fez.md#other-options) (The BrainPad and the FEZ share the same core).
+While TinyCLR OS is the official supported system for the BrainPad, there are many [other options](fez.md#other-options) (The BrainPad and the FEZ share the same core).

 Interested in a FREE BrainPad to test it with one of other options?
-We want to hear from you [direclty](https://www.ghielectronics.com/contact) or on our [community forums](https://forums.ghielectronics.com/).
+We want to hear from you [directly](https://www.ghielectronics.com/contact) or on our [community forums](https://forums.ghielectronics.com/).